Consteel/manual/docs/manual/11_0_fire-design/11_4_design.md

 <!-- wp:paragraph -->

-**In case of complex internal forces _ConSteel_ use the conservative interaction formula neglecting the effect of shear:**
+**In case of complex internal forces _Consteel_ use the conservative interaction formula neglecting the effect of shear:**

 <!-- /wp:paragraph -->